-WAVE (Wireless Access in Vehicular Environments) is specified through IEEE 1609 leveraging IEEE 802.11 as wireless link technology.
+WAVE is specified through IEEE 1609, leveraging IEEE 802.11 as wireless link technology.
 Various optimizations in the upper part of the Data Link layer and above were applied to cope with the particularities of a rapidly changing wireless environment.
 The IEEE 1609 series of specifications describes the architecture and services necessary for devices to communicate in a mobile vehicular environment.
-It follows the open system interconnect model and provides support for the Internet Protocol and its transport protocols.
-In addition, securing WAVE management messages and application messages is addressed as well as administrative functions necessary to support the core security functions.
+It follows the open system interconnect model and provides support for the IP and its transport protocols.
+In addition, securing WAVE management messages and application messages is addressed, as well as administrative functions necessary to support the core security functions.

-The building block/stone heap and the castle – why IEEE IEEE 802 is somewhat different
+Building Block/Stone Heap and the Castle—Why IEEE 802 Is Somewhat Different